 This summer is a hot one!
 And staying cool in the summer isn’t just a matter of cranking up the AC.

-You want to be comfortable without wasting electricity or harming the environment.
+You want to be comfortable without using excessive electricity or harming the environment.

 The cost for your comfort should never impact the environment in an absurdly negative way, so ensure that you’re doing your part to stay green.